Table of Contents

 Creates a QR code representing the specified text using the specified error correction level.

-As a conservative upper bound, this function is guaranteed to succeed for strings with up to 738 Unicode code points (not UTF-16 code units) if the low error correction level is used.
 The smallest possible QR code version (size) is automatically chosen.
-The resulting ECC level will be higher than the one specified if it can be achieved without increasing the size (version).
+The resulting ECC level will be higher than the one specified if it can be achieved without increasing the QR code size (version).

 public static QrCode EncodeText(string text, QrCode.Ecc ecl)